moriahtaylor1/Case-Studies/README.md

 # Case-Studies
-Some final reports from my senior-level case studies course (STA440 at Duke University)
+Some final reports from my senior-level case studies course (STA440 at Duke University - Fall 2019)

 ## Case Study 2 - World Happiness
 Focuses on creating compelling visualizations in Tableau using data from the World Happiness Report.
 This was a group assignment.